cnq/routingserver-config/README.md

-# Ceenq Cloud Solutions - Nginx Routing Server Config Files
+# Nginx Routing Server Config Files

 This repository contains a set of nginx config files used to power ceenq routing servers.